MATT1c Henry Jr. Jones,

 Less than six months later, Mr. Jones was a mess attendant first class on the Arizona when he was killed in the Japanese attack on Pearl Harbor on Dec.
 7, 1941.
 Mrs. Jones remained in Long Beach, working as a seamstress, for at least two years after her husband’s death.

-Sources: This profile is based on the ship’s final muster roll, the couple’s marriage license, Long Beach city directories, and Census records for 1920, 1930, 1935, and 1940.
+Sources: This profile is based on the ship’s final muster roll, enlistment records, the couple’s marriage license, Long Beach city directories, and Census records for 1920, 1930, 1935, and 1940.
 This profile was researched and written on behalf of the U.S.S.
 Arizona Mall Memorial at the University of Arizona.